tlverse/tmlcimx2021-workshop/05-origami.md

    cross-validation scheme should be used for a rare outcome?
 How can we do this with the `origami` package?

-2. Consider the WASH benefits dataset presented in this chapter.
-How can we include cluster information into cross-validation?
-How can we do this with the `origami` package?

 ### Advanced topics

-1. Think about a dataset with arbitrary spatial dependence, where we know the extent of dependence, and groups formed by such dependence are clear with no spillover effects.
-What kind of cross-validation can we use?

-2. Continuing on the last problem, what kind of procedure, and cross-validation method, can we use if the spatial dependence is not clearly defined as in the previous problem?

-3. Consider a classification problem with a large number of predictors.
+1. Consider a classification problem with a large number of predictors.
 A statistician proposes the following analysis:

    a.
 First screen the predictors, leaving only covariates with a strong